-Disabling OneDrive will remove it from your File Explorer too and you can re-enable whenever you want.
-Before the Windows 10 Creators Update disabling OneDrive was a bit tricky but Windows 10 v1703 now allows you to easily uninstall Microsoft OneDrive app via the Settings panel.
-In this post, we will learn how to disable the OneDrive app from your Windows 10 PC.
+Disabling OneDrive will remove it from your File Explorer too and you can re-enable it whenever you want.
+Before the Windows 10 Creators Update disabling OneDrive was a bit tricky but Windows 10 and Windows 11 now allow you to easily uninstall Microsoft OneDrive app via the Settings panel.
+In this post, we will learn how to disable the OneDrive app from your Windows 11/10 PC.

 Press Win+I and open the Settings Panel-> go to App & Features and look for Microsoft OneDrive.

 Double click on the app and click on the tab Uninstall.